Thirty : Trash & Treasure

-The lady spoke somewhat-fluent English and was a really nice person.
-She was very understanding through out the whole thing and even tried to comfort me.
-In the end, the security guard let me borrow his phone to call to the United States and the first person I called was my grandmother.
+The lady spoke somewhat-fluent English and was really nice.
+She was very understanding throughout the whole thing and even tried to comfort me.
+In the end, the security guard let me borrow his phone to call my family.

-Then, I wracked my brain for people to call since my options were kind of limited.
-I could only think of my sister, whom I never mention about, and my next door neighbor.
+I wracked my brain for people to call since my options were kind of limited.
+I could only think of my sister, whom I never mention, and my next door neighbor.
 I sincerely hoped that one of them would pick up.

-My younger sister didn’t pick up, like I expected.
-And my neighbor, who has been living next to me and my grandma for almost 15 years, had picked up.
+My younger sister didn’t pick up like I expected.
+My neighbor, who has been living next to me and my grandma for almost 15 years, picked up.